evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 from evidently.tests.base_test import TestResult, TestStatus
 ```

 **Optional**.
-Import the components to design monitoring panels via API.
-This is entirely optional: you can also add the panels using the UI.
+Import the components to design monitoring Panels via API.
+This is entirely optional: you can also add the Panels using the UI.

 ```python
 from evidently import metrics